thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 <p>Today is: <span th:text="${today}">13 february 2011</span></p>
 ```

-But there are more types of value we don't know yet, and more interesting detail
+But there are more types of values we don't know yet, and more interesting detail
 to know about the ones we already know.
 First, let's see a quick summary of the
 Standard Expression features: